elliotenglish/knowledge_base/finite_element_method.md

 Here $\rho_j$ is the value at pseudo-face $j$, $\phi_j$ is the area of face $j$, and $\nabla\phi_i$ is the pseudo-face normal.
 In order for this to be conservative, the same term must appear for other node integrals, e.g. when swapping $j$/$i$.

-## Advection term on discontinous elements
+## Advection term on discontinuous elements

 $$\nabla\cdot\rho\vec{u}$$